igorschultz/crowdstrike-container-security/README.md

 # All-in-one Module

-Bash script to deploy latest versions of Node Sensor daemonset or Container Sensor Injector, Kubernetes Protection Agent(KPA), Kubernetes Admission Controller(KAC), and Image at Runtime Scanner (IAR) pulling all images from the CrowdStrike Registry.
+Bash script to deploy latest versions of Node Sensor daemonset or Container Sensor Injector, Kubernetes Admission Controller(KAC), and Image at Runtime Scanner (IAR) pulling all images from the CrowdStrike Registry.

 ## Purpose: